(646) 525-4235 New York

 Download vCard

 Ed is the Founding Member of Cerasia Law LLC.
-He has over 32 years of experience representing clients in employment, wage and hour, restrictive covenant and employee benefits matters in the financial services, insurance, media, advertising, transportation, pharmaceutical, healthcare, sports, higher education and retail industries.
+He has 33 years of experience representing clients in employment, wage and hour, restrictive covenant and employee benefits matters in the financial services, insurance, media, advertising, transportation, pharmaceutical, healthcare, sports, higher education and retail industries.
 For 16 years prior to founding his firm, Ed was a partner at some of the world’s most prestigious law firms, where he held leadership positions within those firms’ employment law departments.

 Ed is one of the leading employment litigators of his generation.
 Ed has a proven record of success as a trial lawyer.
 He has successfully handled over 80 jury/bench trials and arbitrations involving claims of discrimination, retaliation, constructive discharge and entitlement to employee benefits.
 In each year for the past two decades alone, Ed has successfully tried jury, bench and arbitration cases to conclusion.
+After a recent jury trial victory, the General Counsel of the Firm's client commented that "It was a long and heavy haul, but oh so worth it, and you brought it all home to the jury with your pointed, perfect exam and cross examinations, and mastery of the case when making presentations to the judge."

 Ed has been listed for several years in peer-reviewed publications, including two categories in Best Lawyers (Litigation - Labor & Employment Law and Labor Law - Management), as well as in New York Super Lawyers.
 The Employment Attorneys recently selected Ed as its New York employment lawyer for 2022-2023.